justinschmitz97/WebToGPT/data/reactblog.md

 When double rendering in Strict Mode in development, `useMemo` and `useCallback` will reuse the memoized results from the first render during the second render.
 Components that are already Strict Mode compatible should not notice a difference in behavior.

 As with all Strict Mode behaviors, these features are designed to proactively surface bugs in your components during development so you can fix them before they are shipped to production.
-For example, during development, Strict Mode will double\-invoke ref callback functions on initial mount, to simulate what happens when a mounted component is replaced by a Suspense fallback.
+For example, during development, Strict Mode will double-invoke ref callback functions on initial mount, to simulate what happens when a mounted component is replaced by a Suspense fallback.

 ### Improvements to Suspense

 In React 19, when a component suspends, React will immediately commit the fallback of the nearest Suspense boundary without waiting for the entire sibling tree to render.
-After the fallback commits, React schedules another render for the suspended siblings to “pre\-warm” lazy requests in the rest of the tree:
+After the fallback commits, React schedules another render for the suspended siblings to “pre-warm” lazy requests in the rest of the tree:

-Previously, when a component suspended, the suspended siblings were rendered and then the fallback was committed.

-In React 19, when a component suspends, the fallback is committed and then the suspended siblings are rendered.

 This change means Suspense fallbacks display faster, while still warming lazy requests in the suspended tree.